 Planets.
-The planets here called sacred are:- Sun, Jupiter, Venus, Saturn, Mercury, Mars, Moon.
-The Sun and the Moon are substitutes for planets not named otherwise.
+The planets here called sacred are: - Sun, Jupiter, Venus, Saturn, Mercury, Mars, Moon.
+The Sun and Moon are substitutes for planets not named otherwise.
 The sacred planets were the primitive or primordial houses of the seven Logoi.
-They correspond to "the seven great Forces of the Universe", the "seven distinct rays", they also have correspondence to the seven globes (A to G) of a planetary chain, the seven planetary Dhyanis, etc. [See refs. in S.D.
-II p.
-602; II p.
-28/9; I p.
-576/6.]
+They correspond to "the seven distinct rays", they also have correspondence to the seven globes (A to G) of a planetary chain, the seven planetary Dhyanis, etc. (See refs. in SD II.
+602; II.
+28/9; I. 576/6.)